What To Eat During Your Long Runs

 Science In Sport

 SIS (Science in Sport) were the creators of the world’s first truly isotonic gel.
-They continue making their easy to down gels that don’t need to be taken with water.
+They continue making their easy-to-down gels that don’t need to be taken with water.
 They’re excellent for when you’re battling bloat.
 The pouches are a little larger, but you can carry less water - so pros and cons.

 PURE